caay2000/transport-madness-kata/readme/exercise-5.md

 ## Exercise 5 - Transport I

-Let's try to put everything together and start moving passengers from one city to another
+Let's try to put everything together and start moving passengers from one city to another (and an optional visualisation exercise)

 <kbd> <img src="exercise_5_header.png" /> </kbd>

 [Home](../README.md) | [Exercise 4 - Cities I](exercise-4.md)

-## Summary
+## Summary (Optional Part)

-We want now to transport passengers from our cities to other cities.
-The idea will be to create a simple map with some connected cities, and let the vehicles do their job.

 First part of the exercise will be to visualize our network in some way.
 You can do whatever works for you, but I'll propose something quite simple on the console.
 The same map we have been working with will be represented like this:

 ```
    0  1  2  3  4  5